Gun Metal (video game)

-Gun Metal is a 3D shooting video game for the Xbox and Microsoft Windows where you take control of the fully transformable prototype combat vehicle.
-It was developed by the now defunct Rage Software Limited.
+Gun Metal is a 3D shooting video game for the Xbox and Microsoft Windows where the player takes control of a transformable prototype combat vehicle.
+It was developed by the now defunct Rage Games.

 Story

-The game is based around a war (sometime in the future) on a planet called Helios, where humans have settled.
+The setting revolves around a war (sometime in the future) on a planet called Helios, where humans have settled.
 Enemy spacecraft have followed them from Earth and are attempting to exterminate the colony.
 Project Gunmetal is a massive operation which oversaw the creation of a supremely powerful war machine.
 In its primary form, a walking "humanoid" mech many dozens of feet high, it possesses a range of 24 weapons and an electronic shield.
-At the push of a button, it transforms into an advanced fighter jet reminiscent of a modern fighter jet.
+At the push of a button, it transforms into an advanced fighter jet (reminiscent of a modern fighter jet).

 Gameplay

 Gun Metal allows players to pilot a futuristic mech (named the Havoc Suit) which can transform into a plane (the Havoc Jet).
 The mech (and plane) can use various weapons in their loadout, about 4 can be used for both the mech and plane independently (8 in total).
 It possesses a total of 24 weapons to use, ranging from napalm, pulse cannons, harpoons and rockets.

-Gun Metal contains 14 mission each with various objectives the player must complete in order to advance.
-As you progressing through the game, additional weapons are unlocked allowing the player with multiple loadout options, providing more replayability and alternative combat engagement.
+Gun Metal contains 14 missions, each with various objectives that must be completed in order to advance.
+As the player progresses through the game, additional weapons are unlocked, allowing for multiple loadout options, thus providing more replayability and alternative combat engagement.